 All things considered, the two months in the Basque Country were well worth it.
 Even though I had to fight off Pneumonia (caught from some pilgrim) and had a urinary tract infection from the portable WC's at the Bull Ring, I enjoyed nearly every minute of it.

 I had a great place to stay for a very reasonable price, when you think that to cover the whole San Fermin would've cost me well over two grand (at normal SF prices).
-Check out the Spain posts about it all (there are some more on the way).
+Check out the Basque Country posts about it all (there are some more on the way).
 I renewed one friendship and made a couple of others.